 Woodworth real estate is some of the most expensive in Louisiana, although Woodworth house values don't compare to the most expensive real estate in the U.S.

-Woodworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Woodworth is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Woodworth who work in healthcare (20.09%), office and administrative support (11.68%), and management occupations (8.94%).
+Woodworth is a decidedly white-collar town, with fully 86.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Woodworth is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Woodworth who work in healthcare (21.39%), office and administrative support (15.29%), and teaching (11.35%).

-Woodworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Woodworth doesn't have a public transportation system that people use for their commute.

-The per capita income in Woodworth in 2022 was $37,606, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $150,424 for a family of four.
+The per capita income in Woodworth in 2022 was $36,338, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $145,352 for a family of four.
 However, Woodworth contains both very wealthy and poor people as well.

-Woodworth is a somewhat ethnically-diverse town.
+Woodworth is a very ethnically-diverse town.
 The people who call Woodworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodworth include English, German, French, Irish, and European.
+Important ancestries of people in Woodworth include English, French, German, Irish, and Palestinian.

 The most common language spoken in Woodworth is English.
 Other important languages spoken here include African languages and French Creole.